 ACCESS cannot offer legal advice directly.
 However, the following organisations can assist you concerning disputes with your landlord:

-- Fair rent commission (Huurcommisie): this is an independent organisation that mediates differences between you and the landlord about maintenance, rental price and costs of additional services.
+• Fair rent commission (Huurcommisie): this is an independent organisation that mediates differences between you and the landlord about maintenance, rental price and costs of additional services.
 You can visit their website on www.huurcommissie.nl (in Dutch only) or contact them for free and in English.
 Their telephone number is:0800-4887243 (free of charge).
-The huurcommissie deals with issues between tenant and landlord both for social housing and for free rent.
+The huurcommissie deals with issues between tenant and landlord only for for social housing.

-- Dutch Legal Desk (Het Juridisch Loket): this is a legal desk that will help you with legal questions including those about property rentals.
-You may contact them via their website Juridischloket.nl (in Dutch only) or call them at 0800 8020 (free of charge)
+• Dutch Legal Desk (Het Juridisch Loket): this is a legal desk that helps you with legal questions including those about property rentals.
+You may contact them via their website Juridischloket.nl (in Dutch only, not always available) or call them at 0800 8020 (free of charge)

 If you need a list of lawyers in your area who could offer you legal advice, please contact the ACCESS Helpdesk here